andreialbu03/CareBridge-Mobile/README.md

 ## Features

-With CareBridge, you can easily interpret medical jargon and understand your health with a range of features:
+With CareBridge Mobile, you can easily interpret medical jargon and understand your health with a range of features:

 - **Mobile Optimization**: Responsive design, touch-friendly navigation, and intuitive interfaces for seamless use on smartphones.